billthefarmer/gurgle/README.md

 guess another word.
 Words are chosen at random from a list, and are checked that they haven't been used recently.

+## Meaning
+Tap any of the display letters once the word has been guessed to display the meaning of the word.

 ## Cheat
 Use my [Crossword](https://github.com/billthefarmer/crossword) app to cheat.